jterrier84/master/docs/advanced-guides/arch-linux-os.md

 sudo systemctl restart prometheus-node-exporter
 ```

 In Grafana find the 'pacman_upgrades_pending' metric.
-It will read N/A until you fire off the script or cron runs it.
+It will not be available until you fire off the script or cron runs it.

 ## Usefull links